saint11/DeadWeight/source/index.md

 Helping characters can also use the ***extra effort*** rule, rolling two dice instead of one, as long as they announce that before rolling.

-### Lessons Learned

-Every time a test fails the player can mark one of the circles below the attribute.
-When in the **interlude** that character can use those points to level up that attribute.
-Read more about it on the **interlude**.

-(This mechanic is not done yet, but it's in the roadmap.) {.alert}

 ### Zero Dice?

 If you for any reason need to roll zero dice, you roll 2 dice instead and keep the lowest number.
 Rolling less than zero dice is also possible, just keep adding dice, to roll -2 dice just roll 4 dice and choose the worst.
 I'm pretty sure that test will fail, though, sorry.